hamkerlab/hamkerlab.github.io/README.md

-# hamkerlab.github.io
-Website for the lab of AI - TUC
+# Website for the lab of AI - TU Chemnitz